LauraZirbo/UMTcheck/README.md

 # UMTcheckPassword
 I have assumed that this problem is case sensitive since the characters 'a' and 'A' have different ascii values.

-THERE ARE 7 TYPES OF PROBLEMS THAT CAN ARRISE:
+There are 7 types of problems that can arrise:

 	1. THERE ARE REPEATTING CHARACTERS (aaa)

-	2. THERE ARE NO LOWERCASE LETTERS
+	2. There are no lowercase letters

-	3. THERE ARE NO UPPERCASE LETTERS
+	3. There are no uppercase letters

-	4. THERE ARE NO DIGITS
+	4. There are no digits

-	5. THERE ARE TOO FEW CHARACTERS
+	5. There are too few characters

-	6. THERE ARE TOO MANY CHARACTERS
+	6. There are too many characters

-WE HAVE TO SEE IF WE CAN MAKE A CHANGE SO THAT WE SOLVE MULTIPLE PROBLEMS AT ONCE WHICH WILL RESULT LESS CHANGES BEING MADE.
+We have to see if we can make a change so that we solve multiple problems at once which will result less changes being made.

-I HAVE ALSO PROVIDED AN EXAMPLE OF STRONG PASSWORD FOR TWO REASONS:
+I have also provided an example of strong password for two reasons:

-	1. TO SHOW IT TO THE USER AS AN EXAMPLE OF STRONG PASSWORD
+	1. To show it to the user as an example of strong password

-	2. TO ALWAYS HAVE AN UPDATED VERSION OF THE PASSWORD TO CHECK FOR ANY NEEDED CHANGES
+	2. To always have an updated version of the password to check for any needed changes